 I was born in 1987 in the Bulgarian city of Veliko Tarnovo.
-After turbulent teenage years of reading and living, I had a Bachelor’s degree in Journalism, from Sofia University, and have studied Sociology as a second university program (what stressfull times were that!).
-At present I study two Master’s degrees in Literature, Cinema and Visual Culture, and in Human Resources Development (the same university).
+I have a Bachelor’s degree in Journalism, from Sofia University, and have studied Sociology as a second university program (what stressfull times that were!).
+I have graduated with two Master’s degrees in Literature, Cinema and Visual Culture, and in Human Resources Development (the same university).

 My main motion in life is literature, human stories and social change.
 My passion is travelling and communicating with people.

 In the present 2018 I received the Web Report National Award (award supported by 20 NGOs) for pure journalism for an online article about the poor work conditions for nurses in Bulgaria.
 In 2017 and 2014 I became a scholar of Thomson Reuters Foundation and participated in (correspondently) Trust Law and Trust Women conferences in London.

 In 2015 I was a journalistic representative in the Council of Europe Freedom of Speech Conference, Strausbourg.

 In 2013 I was selected for the Thomson Reuters Training Course on Rural Poverty Reporting (13-15 February).
 The intensive course in Rome was designed to facilitate journalists’ interest and instruments to report on issues related to rural regions and challenges related to poverty, lack of infrastructure and etc.

 In the same year I received a journalistic fellowship for the Women Deliver 2013 conference (28-31st of May, 2013); The conference (Kuala Lumpur, Malaysia) was devoted to global and local issues related to women.

 In 2012 I had the pleasure to participate for the Thomson Reuters Foundation Training Course Women’s Issues (11-16 November) which was a key moment in my life.